Journalit

 Control filters, display options, scoring scales, and exactly what data each widget shows.

-Once you save a template, Journalit uses it as the structure for future review notes of that type.
-You can change templates later as your process evolves.
+Once you save a layout, Journalit uses it as the structure for future review notes of that type.
+You can change layouts later as your process evolves.

 Review Horizons You Can Design